 This client simply didn’t like the location of the window in her kitchen and asked us to completely remove it and fill the brick in on the exterior side.
 I was able to source a very close match to the existing brick.
 Basically I removed the existing “Retro Fit Window” and started rebuilding.
 On the interior side there was a tile back splash installed to the drywall, which was actually extending onto the window opening.
 We carefully worked around this area when we removed the window and installed new vapour barrier, ½” drywall, 3 coats of mud and tape and a primer coat to finish off the interior side.
 On the exterior side we installed new framing, insulation, exterior sheathing and air barrier, approximately 130 new bricks and installed new facia capping above to finish.

 This job was actually the final step in a sunroom repair job we had done the previous fall.
 We had to remove the existing concrete to get under the sunroom’s floor system to the repair and it was too late in the season to pour new concrete.
 The client asked us to modify the design a bit for easier use of his snow blower in the winter months.
-First thing we laid out for the form work and hand dug the grade down enough to allow for a proper 4” thick base using ¾” crushed stone.
+First thing we laid out the form work and hand dug the grade down enough to allow for a proper 4” thick base using ¾” crushed stone.
 After tamping the gravel we tied into the existing side walk slabs using 10 mm re bare pins and laid a 6”x6” wire matt down helping strengthen the new slab.
 Next we placed and finished the new concrete, cut the control joints, removed the formwork and laid down grass around the perimeter to finish.

 This project was originally priced as a reface and save job but quickly turned into a complete rebuild after completing the tare out portion.
 First step we made a new plan/ material list and had the materials delivered to the jobsite.
 Next we shored up the existing roof using 2”x 4” material.
 We removed the existing stairs, deck and handrails and hauled them off to the dump.
 Now that the jobsite was clear we could start rebuilding.
 We laid out for the new footings under the existing posts, dug and poured bell shaped footings using sonotubes down 4’ under the grade line.
 This method ensures a wider base to support the roof and snow load.
 Next we had to do a fair bit of brick repair due to natural deterioration because the building was over 100 years old.
 We attached the rim joist to the brick using ½” x 14” galvanized carriage bolts placed every 16” O.C. and we were able to strategically drill them through the building’s sill plate ensuring absolutely no movement in the future.
 Next we extended the roof posts down to the footing and built the exterior beam, floor system, installed the posts for the handrails and the deck boards.
 Next we laid out for the stair base.
 We like to have a 4” thick concrete base to place the stairs on because it’s simply the best way to go in our opinion.
 After forming and pouring a new slab we prebuilt the stair carriage on the saw horses and dropped it into place and installed the handrail system.
 Finally we installed a privacy lattice skirting around the perimeter to keep out wildlife and to allow for sufficient ventilation to finish.

 Looking to request quote?
-Please enter the information about your project in the provided fields and we'll respond within two business days or you leave a voicemail at 1-519-318-1673.
+Please enter the information about your project in the provided fields and we'll respond within two business days or you can leave a voicemail at 1-519-318-1673.

-New Client's are subject to a $185.00 (plus HST) quote fee but they choose to go with our company we will deduct this amount from the estimate price.
+New Client's are subject to a $185.00 (plus HST) quote fee but if they choose to go with our company we will deduct this amount from the estimate price.

 Hours of Operation Monday to Friday 9am - 5pm